SEO & Visibility

 • Comparison content (“iPhone vs Samsung”)

-• Instructional content ("How does contactless payment work?")
+• Instruction content (“How does contactless payment work?”)

-For Shopify-specific optimization, check out our guide on Shopify SEO.
+For Shopify-specific optimisation, see our guide about Shopify SEO.

 B2B and consulting